Vitarka-vicāra: Normal process of discursive thought

 According to Roderick S. Bucknell, "vitakka-vicāra, the factor that particularly characterizes the first jhāna, is probably nothing other than the normal process of discursive thought, the familiar but usually unnoticed stream of mental imagery and verbalization".

 Martin Stuart-Fox explains, referring to Rhys Davids and Stede, when vitarka-vicāra are mentioned in tandem, they are one expression, "to cover all varieties of thinking, including sustained and focused thought.
 It is thinking in this inclusive sense that the meditator suppresses through concentration when he attains one-ness of mind and thus moves from first to second jhāna".

 Yogacara

 The Yogacara term manas means both "intentionality" or 'self-centered thinking', and "discriminative thinking" (vikalpa).
 The process of meditation aims at "non-thinking," stopping both these cognitive processes.

 Vitarka Mudrā

 The Vitarka mudrā, "mudra of discussion," expresses vitarka, joining the tips of the thumb and the index together, and keeping the other fingers straight.
 This mudra has a great number of variants in Mahāyāna Buddhism, and is also known as Prajñāliṅganabhinaya and Vyākhyāna mudrā ("mudra of explanation").
+The Vitarka mudrā is thought to symbolize teaching and instruction and is associated with significant moments in the Buddha's life, such as his first discourse on the Four Noble Truths and the miracle at Sravasti, where he revealed his divine form.
+Initially depicted with the right hand, since the 8th century CE, it has also been represented using the left hand.